Leviathan321/opensbt-core/README.md

 OpenSBT builds upon [Pymoo](Pymoo).
 It extends internal models as Individual, Result to apply SBT of ADS.
 Further it provides three interfaces/abstractions to integrate SBT component in a modular way.
+OpenSBT provides already extensions for the simulation of test cases in the [Prescan](https://git.fortiss.org/opensbt/prescan-runner) and [CARLA Simulator](https://git.fortiss.org/opensbt/carla-runner).

 ## Installation